oracle-livelabs/oic/opa-for-fusionApps/journeys-hcm-opa/create-structured-process/create-structured-process.md

 The completed Web Form should look similar to the following.
 ![Web Form Uniform Approval](images/web-form-uniform-approval.png)

-## Task 19: Add a new Human Approve task (Approve Uniform Request)
+## Task 21: Add a new Human Approve task (Approve Uniform Request)
 Next the newly created Webform UI needs to be associated with a Human task.

 1. On the Process tab, open the right hand menu to reveal the **Elements Palette**.

-2. Expand the Human menu item to display the previously the available tasks.
+2. Expand the Human menu item to display the previously available tasks.
 ![Approve Human Task Palette](images/approve-humantask-select.png)

 3. Drag and drop the *Approve* task after the **Select Uniform** task